It is usually associated with severe systemic damage, such as with:

 - intoxication / metabolic systemic disease

-The radiographic features are those of both cytotoxic and vasogenic cerebral oedema.
+The radiographic features are those of both cytotoxic and vasogenic cerebral edema.
 Hence, both the grey and white matter are affected, with sulci effacement, loss of cortical differentiation and finger-like hypodensities (CT-scan) / hypersignal (T2/FLAIR).

 Treatment and prognosis